Empower vs Mint: Which Tool is Best for Your Finance?

 - Bill reminders don’t support utilities

-Should you use both Mint and Personal Capital?
-It should be fairly obvious by now that combining the strengths of Mint’s daily budgeting with Personal Capital’s investment tools would give you a powerful suite of financial management tools.
+Should you use both Mint and Empower?
+It should be fairly obvious by now that combining the strengths of Mint’s daily budgeting with Empower’s investment tools would give you a powerful suite of financial management tools.

 Yes, using one for budgeting and one for investment is a little inconvenient, but you are getting both for free!

-If you’re deciding between Mint or Personal Capital, it comes down to whether you need more help with day-to-day spending or long-term planning.
-For the best overview – and fullest control of your finances – you should use both Mint and Personal Capital together.
+If you’re deciding between Mint or Empower, it comes down to whether you need more help with day-to-day spending or long-term planning.
+For the best overview – and fullest control of your finances – you should use both Mint and Empower together.

 Otherwise, it’s worth looking into Mint alternatives – particularly paid Mint alternatives – to find a single package that’s strong in both areas.